c-phillips7/readme-generator/output/README.md

   ## Contributing

-  none

   ## Tests

-  none

   ## Questions

-  - Check out my other repositories at [GitHub Profile](https://github.com/c-phillips7)
+  - Check out my other repositories at [GitHub Profile](https://github.com/)

-  - For any questions, contact me at cp.phillips15@gmail.com.
+  - For any questions, contact me at .